 The solution is to sample the video game world at a higher temporal frequency, and optionally downsampling it before display.
 This is temporal anti-aliasing.
 Of course, that means more polygons to blit over time, which means you need a beefier video card.
 Cinema cameras apply their own analog anti-aliasing by integrating photons over the entire period the camera shutter is open (usually 1/24th of a second).
 This means that frames per second in video games and video cameras are not comparable.

 So then what’s the minimum frame rate at which a video game should be rendered to ensure that it doesn’t suffer from jitter or choppiness?
 There’s no maximal rendering framerate above which aliasing effects are guaranteed to be eliminated.
 Once again, it has little to do with the human visual system and everything to do with the Nyquist-Shannon sampling theorem.
 You can always cook up a hypothetical situation which demands arbitrarily large numbers of frames per second to be viewed without artifacts.

 And the relevant question is really whether the choppiness bothers you or not, rather than whether it’s visible.
-Claypool, Claypool and Damaa (2006) report that performance saturates in a first-person shooter game at about 30 fps (above; notice that confidence intervals overlap between 30 and 60 fps).
+Claypool, Claypool and Damaa (2006) report that performance starts to saturate in a first-person shooter game at about 30 fps, with only marginal benefits at 60 fps.
 So these non-experts seemed to be equally good at 30 vs. 60 fps.